What’s the best way to visit Norway? Call us biased, but we think it’s by ship.

 Photo via Ann Tran.

-The glacier arm of Jostedalsbreen, as it’s called in Norway, is Briksdalsbreen.
-You can trek the rugged terrain surrounding the mighty frozen glacier, taking in some of the most stunning scenery in Norway.
+The most famous glacier arm of Jostedalsbreen, as it’s called in Norway, is Briksdalsbreen.
+During our Cruise Global, Walk Local shore excursion, you can trek the rugged terrain surrounding the mighty frozen glacier, taking in some of the most stunning scenery in Norway.
 The glacial waters melt to form lakes of such vivid colors they must be seen to be believed.

 For a more leisurely experience, you can take in the scenery while cruising Lake Olden on a passenger boat.
 Or, leave Olden for the nearby Lodal Valley and its famous Kjenndalen Glacier.
-Lovatnet Lake (also called Lake Loen) is known for being particularly green in color because the glacier is constantly crushing up rock and clay particles, which are carried into the lake by rivers.
+Lake Loen is known for being particularly green in color because the glacier is constantly crushing up rock and clay particles, which are carried into the lake by rivers.

 Are you excited for your next Azamara voyage?